 Duration of Trademark registration is well defined under the Trade Mark Act, 1999.
 Section 25 of the 1999 Act provides that registration of a Trade Mark shall be for a period of 10 years, renewable for another period of 10 years from the date of expiration of the original registration or the last renewal of registration, subject to payment of renewal fees and application made in the prescribed manner.

-However, what is written above is law which need to be complied with, but one can make Trademark as a lifetime asset because Law does not prohibit the applicant to renew its life.
-Therefore, we can also say that life or duration if Trade Mark is infinite subject to the fulfilment of certain conditions including renewal fees.
+However, what is written above is the law that needs to be complied with, but one can make Trademark a lifetime asset because Law does not prohibit the applicant to renew its life.
+Therefore, we can also say that the life or duration of Trade Mark is infinite subject to the fulfilment of certain conditions including renewal fees.

 Therefore, it is usually said that trademarks are ageless and perpetual.
 Legally, no restrictions exist as to the limitation of the registration of a trademark over the period of time and its continual renewals.

-If we look at it from business point of view then we shall find that once the Trade Mark is registered, it becomes an asset for the business and since it is an intangible asset, so no physical deterioration is possible which again makes it economic life infinite as well.
+If we look at it from a business point of view then we shall find that once the Trade Mark is registered, it becomes an asset for the business and since it is an intangible asset, no physical deterioration is possible which again makes its economic life infinite as well.

 However, being intangible does not mean it cannot cease to exist.
 A trademark, like many assets, is governed by the rules of the government.
 And when the government sees fit, the protection it provides can be removed.

 So, is it possible to ensure that your brand gets infinite protection?
 Yes, and no.